D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 Based on performance evaluation results, the percentage of time consumed on the CPU may be small, indicating that the bottleneck is the long BPU inference time.
 In such cases, all BPU computing resources are already being used, so the next step is to improve resource utilization to optimize performance.
 Each processor has its own hardware characteristics, and how well the computation parameters of the algorithm model match the respective hardware characteristics directly affects the computational resource utilization.
 The higher the fit, the higher the utilization rate, and vice versa.

-This section focuses on the hardware characteristics of Horizon Processors.
-Horizon provides processors designed to accelerate CNN (Convolutional Neural Network) processing, with the main computing resources focused on various convolution calculations.
+This section focuses on the hardware characteristics of D-Robotics Processors.
+D-Robotics provides processors designed to accelerate CNN (Convolutional Neural Network) processing, with the main computing resources focused on various convolution calculations.
 We recommend designing models that are primarily based on convolution calculations, as operators outside of convolution will reduce the utilization rate of computational resources, and the impact on performance varies depending on the specific OP.

 - **Other Suggestions**

-  The computation efficiency of `depthwise convolution` on Horizon Processors is close to 100%, so for models like `MobileNet`, BPU has an efficiency advantage.
+  The computation efficiency of `depthwise convolution` on D-Robotics Processors is close to 100%, so for models like `MobileNet`, BPU has an efficiency advantage.

   It is recommended to reduce the input and output dimensions of the BPU segment in model design to reduce the time consumed by quantization, dequantization nodes, and the bandwidth pressure on the hardware.
 For typical segmentation models, it is recommended to directly integrate the Argmax operator into the model itself.
 However, please note that Argmax can only be accelerated by BPU if the following conditions are met: